-We will aim to achieve both the ROE and ROIC targets by improving profitability through growth.
-With regard to ROE, based on the actual result of 12.6% for FY2020, we will implement a growth strategy in line with the expansion of the market, and at the same time will achieve the target of 15% or higher by strengthening the profitability of inductors and communications devices that did not reach their targets in the previous medium-term management plan.
+We will aim to achieve both the ROE and ROIC targets by improving profitability through growth. strategy in line with the expansion of the market, and at the same time will achieve the target of 15% or higher by strengthening the profitability of inductors and communications devices that did not reach their targets in the previous medium-term management plan.